When Everything Starts to Feel Like Effort

 The sense of running on empty even when things looked “ok.”

-What had once helped us function was now keeping us from feeling present in our own lives.
+What had once helped us get things done was now keeping us from feeling present in our own lives.

 we didn’t know how to do things any other way.